sarahtam718/100-days-of-code/log.md

 **Thoughts:** I feel like following this up with code wars problems would be helpful to see if I can actually apply the logic

 **Skills:** destructuring, spread operator, rest parameter

+### Day 26: February 18, 2020

+**Day's Progress**: ~68% through the ES6 modules on freeCodeCamp

+**Thoughts:** I really only did two of the tasks and they were quite challenging.
+It was helpful to work through them on my own and then look at the solutions and do my own research where I was confused.

+**Skills:** constructors

+### Day 27: February 19, 2020

+**Day's Progress**: codewars problem & coverted my watering scheduler to JavaScript

+**Thoughts:** Feels good to be able to complete a codewars problem without help!
+Definitely room for growth.
+Looking forward to improving the quality of the code in this watering scheduler app.

+**Skills:** converting a number to an array, looping, reversing an array, using rebase git command to reuse an old repo